 watched

-the passing scent.
-We met up with the rest of the gang and had a
+the passing scene.
+We met up with the rest of the gang and had

 professional